n0rbb/n0rbb/README.md

 - 🌱 I'm a physics graduate studying a MEng. in Electronic Systems
-- 👀 Interested in compact ML models and semiconductor/device physics!
+- 👀 Interested in electronic design, firmware development & semiconductor/device physics!
-- ✨ I also enjoy hiking, t&f and listening to music
+- ✨ I also enjoy hiking, t&f and listening to (or making) music
 - 📫 How to reach me: mdemig02@gmail.com
 <!-- - 😄 Pronouns: ...
 - ⚡ Fun fact: ...